How to Make an Awesome Castle Cake

 I blogged about a month ago about how much I hate craft and suck at it.
 I genuinely did mean it.

 At the same time my daughter’s birthday was approaching, and I thought I would *try* to make her a castle cake.
 My Mum always made amazing sweet/candy/lolly decorated cakes, cottages, castles, whatever we were into at the time.
 It’s one of those memories that you appreciate more when you’re older and know how much work it must have been.
 So I challenged myself to try.

 I did a practice run to see what shapes I could make.
 It did not go well:

 I pretty much abandoned the idea and skulked out of the kitchen.
 Later on, I started googling images for ‘castle cake’ and felt pretty fed up.
 They were all made of ‘sugarpaste’ (fancy term for rolled icing) and I’d never tried it, and it looks impossible.
-THEN, I looked at how-to Youtube videos and thought, actually, broken down into steps, nothing about it looked that scary.
+THEN, I looked at how-to Youtube videos and thought, actually, broken down into steps, nothing about a castle cake looked that scary.

 I might bake three cakes a year (and one might be presentable), and have never made a birthday cake, but after a few evenings of consulting Professor Google and the kind bakers who share their tips, ideas and skills on t’internet, I made this:

 My daughter was thrilled, and I must admit that despite my anti-craft stance generally, I really enjoyed doing it and was very chuffed with the result!
 As a birthday cake it is ridiculous, excessive and OTT, and I clearly got carried away, but once I got going nothing about it was really very complicated at all.
 Each step was easy and a bit like doing playdoh so very straightforward.
 Aside from baking a basic victoria sponge (google ‘victoria sponge delia’ for the recipe) the castle cake decorating took two evenings, so about 8 hours.